Tanvir101cmd/Minimal-linux-server/README.md

 ```bash
 tailscale up
 ```
-It will how or open up a link on browser to open.
-Go there and sign in with an account to get the private ip.
+It will show or open a link in your browser.
+Go there and sign in with your account to get the private IP.
 Connect your other devices with the same account to establish connection between devices securely.

 To get tailscale ip:
 ```bash